Understanding German Income Tax: Your Ultimate Guide

 Key Takeaways

-• ✓ Germany uses a progressive income tax system.
+• ✓ Germany uses a progressive income tax system, meaning higher earners pay a larger percentage.

-• ✓ Your tax class (Steuerklasse) significantly impacts your net income.
+• ✓ Your tax class (Steuerklasse) significantly impacts your net income and monthly deductions.

-• ✓ Many expenses are tax-deductible, reducing your taxable income.
+• ✓ Many expenses are tax-deductible, potentially leading to substantial refunds.

 • ✓ The tax year in Germany is the calendar year (January 1st to December 31st).